seanrhoades/Make-America-Kittens-Again/README.md

-# Make-America-Kittens-Again
+# Make-America-Puppies-Again

-This is the code for my Chrome extension:
+This is the original code for the Kittens Chrome extension:

 https://chrome.google.com/webstore/detail/make-america-kittens-agai/klchnmggepghlcolikgaekpibclpmgcm

 .. that replaces images of Donald Trump with kittens.

 Please feel free to copy / edit / reuse the code in any way you like, but please do not use my hosted kitten images - I have to pay the S3 bill each month ;)

 To use your own images, simply edit line 60 of maka.js.
 Thanks.